sushihangover/sushihangover.github.io/source/_posts/2014-02-12-octopress-backing-up-your-source-directory.markdown

 It has only been a couple of days using [Octopress](http://octopress.org) and [Pow*](http://pow.cx) but I am already sold.
 For offline blogging, [GitHub Pages](http://pages.github.com) support, a great set of standard Markdown-ish driven Plugins, etc... the workflow is great.
 There are a few things that I am missing like:

 My Missing Octopress Items:
-> * Image Auto Thumbnailing
+> * Image Auto Thumb-nailing
 > * Image Popups from those Thumbnails
 > * Post Staging (The 'published: false' yaml front matter is a start but....)
 > * Auto source directory version control

-That last one was my highest proirity.
+That last one was my highest priority.
 When you run the Octopress GitHub Pages setup, it configures the deployment repo (XXXXXX.github.io), but you still need to backup and/or version control the 'source' directory.

 Here is my quick way of doing this using the deployment repo.